Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-apps/nc-cookbook.rst

     - Server URL - get this from your server -> Nextcloud -> Interfaces (LAN is recommended)
     - Username - get this from your server -> Nextcloud -> Properties (embassy is default)
-    - Password - get this from your server -> Nextcloud -> Properties
+    - Password - get this from your server's Services -> Nextcloud -> Properties

     .. note:: You may need to enable "self-signed certificates" for LAN.
 This is safe to do as you are the signer of the cert and owner of all involved hardware.